bitsapien/bitsapien.github.io/content/food/vietnamese-pho-ga.md

 The final serving
 * Remove the chicken from the broth and put on a plate
 * Shred the chicken a bit
-* Now add some noodles in a bowl and add the chicken and the spring onions to them.
+* Now add some noodles in a bowl and add the chicken and the chopped spring onions and lemon leaves to them.
 * Add enough broth to this mixture, and finally add _Muoi Ot_ to taste to the _Pho_.
 * You are done !